schmaustech/quay-quickstart-blog/README.md

 {"username": "openshift", "email": "openshift@schmaustech.com", "password": "KUQ92HPRIAG9O2FQBA47879C28CDJ932", "encrypted_password": "UUNQLLSlBHq9Mfl1hKv22Ant17SZ5IdayZqzmArVXm9xqQo5to38q+uuP1zp9lUrJ4sFOZ/bYtvOhiUCrhSeSyWkBnoeEqF3vzEq89B0Brg="}
 ~~~

-Lets take the above users encrypted password and set it along with the username in a few variables we will use it to create a pull-secret later on for this user that will be required in order to push/pull images into the openshift repository:
+Upon creation of the user we get get an encrypted password back for that user.
+We are going to assign the username and encrypted password to a couple of variables which we will use later to generate a pull secret for this Quay registry:

 ~~~bash
 QUAYUSERNAME=openshift
 QUAYPASSWORD=UUNQLLSlBHq9Mfl1hKv22Ant17SZ5IdayZqzmArVXm9xqQo5to38q+uuP1zp9lUrJ4sFOZ/bYtvOhiUCrhSeSyWkBnoeEqF3vzEq89B0Brg=
 ~~~

-After creating our user and setting our variables we now need to associate the to the organization we created via curl and the API:
+After creating our user and setting our variables we now need to associate the user to the organization we created.
+We will do this using a curl and put command against the organization/owner/members path and specifying the username at the end:

 ~~~bash
 $  curl -X PUT -k  https://poc-registry-quay-quay-poc.apps.kni20.schmaustech.com/api/v1/organization/openshift4/team/owners/members/openshift -H "Authorization: Bearer $TOKEN" --header 'Content-Type: application/json' --data '{}'